Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Technical Skills Developed

-CAD & Simulation: Fusion 360, SolidWorks - from basic modeling to inverse
+CAD & Simulation: Fusion 360, SolidWorks - from basic modeling to

 kinematics